-Gujarat-cadre IPS officer Rakesh Asthana takes charges as Delhi Police Commissioner | Law-Order
+Gujarat-cadre IPS officer Rakesh Asthana takes charges as Delhi Police commissioner | Law-Order

-Rakesh Asthana, a senior IPS officer of Gujarat cadre, took charge as the Commissioner of Delhi Police on Wednesday, officials said.He was accorded the ceremonial guard of honour by the police force upon his arrival at the Delhi Police Headquarters at Jail Singh Marg here.In an order issued on Tuesday, the Ministry of Home Affairs had said that Asthana, who was serving as the director general of the Border Security Force, would join as the Delhi Police Commissioner with immediate effect.His appointment came just days before his superannuation on July 31.
+I believe in team work and I hope with this team work, we will be able to put the best foot forward for the betterment of society and prevalence of peace, he underlined.In an order issued on Tuesday, the Ministry of Home Affairs had said that Asthana, who was serving as the director general of the Border Security Force, would join as the Delhi Police commissioner with immediate effect.His appointment came just days before his superannuation on July 31.

 - Country: